argilla-io/argilla/docs/_source/getting_started/installation/deployments/huggingface-spaces.md

 :::{tip}
 You'll see the login screen where you need to use either admin or argilla with the default passwords (12345678).
 Remember you can change the passwords using secret environment variables.
-If you get a 500 error when introducing the credentials, make sure you have correctly introduce the password.
+If you get a 500 error when introducing the credentials, make sure you have introduced the correct password.
 :::

 <div class="flex justify-center">